MrOnak/avr_voltmeter/Readme.md

 ATMega8.

 The displays are driven by multiplexing them through three 2n3904 NPN transistors.
-The multiplexing is done by a counter0 overflow interrupt routine, (`ISR(TIMER0_OVF_vect)`) nothing really spectacular there.
+The multiplexing is done by a counter0 overflow interrupt routine (`ISR(TIMER0_OVF_vect)`), nothing really spectacular there.

 ## Configuration
 In `config.h` you can adjust the code to work with other maximum voltages.